 Notes Receivable, Net are loans or paid advances to associates primarily for recruiting purposes.
 These associate advances are generally forgiven over a three to nine year period.
-In determining the allowance for doubtful accounts related to those advances, management considers a number of factors including amounts due from associates, the number of associates that have left the Company, as well as the Company's historical loss experience.
-The outstanding balance of loans to associates is presented on the Consolidated Statements of Financial Condition, net of the allowance for doubtful accounts.
+In determining the allowance for credit losses related to those advances, management considers a number of factors including amounts due from associates, the number of associates that have left the Company, as well as the Company's historical loss experience.
+The outstanding balance of notes to associates is presented on the Consolidated Statements of Financial Condition, net of the allowance for credit losses.
 This involves the use of estimates and the actual amounts may be materially different than the recorded amounts.

-Refer to footnote 4, Related Party Transactions for further information.
+Refer to section (u) of footnote 2, Summary of Significant Accounting Policies and footnote 4, Related Party Transactions for further information.